 So many people have gotten paralyzed and had their life fall apart — they just give up and stop living.
 I was so young when it happened, but I was able to be as happy as I am now, and I want to help other people from not falling back into that despair and help them be as happy as I am.
 I try to show people that life doesn't stop when something bad happens — you just have to change your path and try a different way.
 People think that's nice.
 They love that message.
 The people that don't, I just keep trying, and sometimes it works and they end up accepting it.
 Sometimes they don't, but I still try.

-Tammy knew that as amazing as Kaitlyn was, she was likely no alone.
-That there were other students out their drawing on their own personal strength and resilience to impact change, and empowering others to do the same.
+Tammy knew that as amazing as Kaitlyn was, she was likely not alone.
+That there were other students out there drawing on their own personal strength and resilience to impact change, and empowering others to do the same.
 She felt these stories needed to be told.

 To that end, this fall, Tammy, along with Jen Fitzpatrick and Susan Howson, have launched a book Awaken Your Inner Hero; 100 Inspiring Stories of Youth Heroes Across Canada and Their Mentors, Teachers, Coaches and Advocates.